 Since utility relocation does not involve the actual roadway, the impact to traffic on Colleyville Boulevard should be minimal.
 Temporary closure of some driveways to businesses for short durations is anticipated, and the city will work with affected businesses for alternate access during these times.

 The city will communicate with local businesses throughout the project.
 Web and email updates on the project will be provided as the project moves forward.
-Relocation of all city utilities is anticipated to be completed by late spring or early summer 2014.

 Throughout the relocation process, information will be provided as to the location and timeline of that activity.
 Please note that that the specific timeline at any given location may change due to weather delays and/or changes in the availability of additional crews by the contracted construction company.
 (In instances where the contractor can put additional crews on this project, construction may reach an area sooner than anticipated.
 This will serve to speed the construction time.)

 Note: There are no city utilities being relocated between Hall-Johnson and Church Street.
 The development along this portion of the road is fairly new, so the utilities along this stretch were set back far enough from Colleyville Boulevard so that relocation is not necessary.